 Nail Gun

-Nail guns are similar to hammers.
-They designed them to help you drive nails into wood and other materials using electromagnetism, compressed air, and flammable gases.
+Nail guns bear a resemblance to hammers in their purpose.
+They are engineered to drive nails into wood and other materials using means like electromagnetism, compressed air, and flammable gases.

 Caulk Gun